bqzs/CyberPunk/Hack-The-Box/Mentor/mentor.md

 ![](/Hack-The-Box/Mentor/img/17.png)

-Now we are able to loginas user `james`.
+Now we are able to login as user `james`.
 User james have the privilege to run `/bin/sh` as sudo user,which help us to gain root privilegs.

 ![](/Hack-The-Box/Mentor/img/18.png)